Nausicaä of the Valley of the Wind (manga): Influences

-The titular character of the manga was named after the Greek princess, Nausicaa, whose name means "burner of ships".
+The titular character of the manga was named after the mythological Greek princess Nausicaa, whose name means "burner of ships".

-Miyazaki had given other names to the main character during development, but he settled on Nausicaä based on the name of the Greek princess of the same name from the Odyssey, as portrayed in Bernard Evslin's Encyclopedia of Greek Mythology, translated into Japanese by Minoru Kobayashi.
+Miyazaki proposed various names for the main character during development, eventually settling on "Nausicaä", named of the Greek princess from the Odyssey, and as portrayed in Bernard Evslin's Encyclopedia of Greek Mythology (translated into Japanese by Minoru Kobayashi).
 (Note: Mentioned as Minoru Kobayashi (小林稔, Kobayashi Minoru) in the Japanese Webcat Plus database and in Hayao Miyazaki's Watercolor Impressions.
 In the Japanese edition on page 150 and in the English edition on page 149.
 On page 150 in the French translation of Watercolor Impressions book and on some Nausicaä related websites, the translator's name is given as Yataka Kobayashi.)
 In his essay On Nausicaä (ナウシカのこと, Naushika no koto), printed in volume one of the manga, Miyazaki wrote that he was also inspired by The Lady who Loved Insects, a Japanese tale from the Heian period about a young court lady who preferred studying insects rather than wearing fine clothes or choosing a husband.
-Helen McCarthy considers Shuna from Shuna's Journey to be prototypical to Nausicaä.
-The story’s fantasy and science fiction elements were influenced by various works from Western authors, including Ursula K. Le Guin's Earthsea, Brian Aldiss's Hothouse, Isaac Asimov's Nightfall, and J.R.R Tolkien's The Lord of the Rings.
-The setting and visual style of the manga often reference Jean Giraud (Mœbius), whose wordless 1975 comic Arzach had deeply impressed Miyazaki.
+Helen McCarthy considers Shuna from Shuna's Journey, another work by Miyazaki, to be prototypical to Nausicaä.
+The story's fantasy and science fiction elements were influenced by various works from Western authors, including Ursula K. Le Guin's Earthsea, Brian Aldiss' Hothouse, Isaac Asimov's Nightfall, and J. R. R. Tolkien's The Lord of the Rings.
+The setting and visual style of the manga often reference Jean Giraud (Mœbius), whose wordless 1975 comic Arzach had deeply impressed and inspired Miyazaki.